Video: Thru-Hiking the John Muir Trail

 Will 2018 be the year that you hike the John Muir Trail?
 While next summer may seem very far off, an ambitious undertaking like a thru-hike of “America’s most beautiful trail”—more than 220 miles and anywhere from under two weeks to over three weeks—requires significant advance planning.
 Take your first step on that adventure right now by watching this video from my thru-hike of the JMT, and then click the link below to my story about that great trip, with my tips on how to do it right.

 Calling the JMT “America’s most beautiful trail” can sound hyperbolic, given the competition in places like Grand Canyon and Glacier national parks, southern Utah, and even elsewhere in California’s High Sierra.

 Visit my Youtube page, where you’ll find many more videos from other great trips I’ve written about here at The Big Outside.
-You may find some ideas for your next big adventure, whether it’s on the JMT or elsewhere.
-You can also scroll through menus at my All Trips page of all stories about my adventures at The Big Outside.
+You may find some ideas for your next big adventure.
+You can also scroll through menus at my All Trips page of all of my stories at The Big Outside.

 from The Big Outside http://ift.tt/2bURexg